 Maybelin lives with her father and her mother.
+Her duties at home include running errands.
+There are 2 children in the family.
 Her father is employed as a teacher and her mother is employed as a teacher.
-Maybelin works at home running errands.
-There are 2 children in the family.

 Maybelin is not attending school because she is too young.
 Singing and bicycling are her favorite activities.
 She also attends church activities and Vacation Bible School regularly.

 Because of your sponsorship, Maybelin will have new opportunities to learn and grow physically, mentally, and spiritually.
 Thank you for your concern and prayers.

 Maybelin lives on the plains of San Miguel Xicaj, home to approximately 9,800 residents.
 Typical houses are constructed of dirt floors, adobe walls and tile roofs.
 The primary ethnic group and language is Achi.

 The regional diet consists of maize, beans, bananas, chicken, bread, beef, rice and potatoes.
 Common health problems in this area include malnutrition, diarrhea and respiratory infections.
 Most adults in San Miguel Xicaj are unemployed but some work as day laborers and earn the equivalent of $60 per month.
 This community has water and electricity but needs schools, vocational training and alcohol abuse prevention programs.

 Your sponsorship allows the staff of Talita Cumi Student Center to provide Maybelin with Bible teaching, nutritious snacks, medical exams, health education and recreational activities.
 The center staff will also provide workshops and meetings for the parents or guardians of Maybelin.